-In May 2021, the Corporation entered into an investment agreement with a subsidiary of Shenzhen Hepalink Pharmaceutical Group Co., Ltd. ("Hepalink") whereby Hepalink purchased 10% secured convertible debentures of the Company in the aggregate principal amount of US\$6 million (the "Debentures") for a purchase price equal to the principal amount of the Debentures.
-In April 2022, the Corporation closed a one-year extension of its Debentures, and payment of accrued interest thereon, extending the maturity date to May 13, 2023.
+In May 2021, the Corporation entered into an investment agreement with a subsidiary of Shenzhen Hepalink Pharmaceutical Group Co., Ltd. ("Hepalink") whereby Hepalink purchased a 10% secured convertible debenture of the Company in the aggregate principal amount of US\$6 million (the "Debenture") for a purchase price equal to the principal amount of the Debenture.
+In April 2022, the Corporation closed a one-year extension of its Debenture, and payment of accrued interest thereon, extending the maturity date to May 13, 2023.
+In March 2023, the Corporation announced a further one-year extension of its Debenture, and payment of accrued interest thereon May 13, 2024.
+In connection with the most recent extension, the interest rate was amended from 10% to 12% per annum, commencing on May 13, 2023.